Dexia clients fret as Belgium, France plan rescue

 "I believe it's more a question of days than a question of weeks," he said when asked when a decision was expected during an interview with Belgian French-language television station RTBF on Wednesday.

-Belgian newspaper De Tijd reported customers had gone into Belgian branches to withdraw 300 million euros (257 million pounds) from Dexia accounts.
+Belgian newspaper De Tijd reported customers had gone into Belgian branches to withdraw 300 million euros ($398 million) from Dexia accounts.
 This excluded online transactions.
 Dexia in Belgium holds some 80 billion euros of deposits.

 Belgium's prime minister and finance minister have said Dexia savings were safe, with a government guarantee of 100,000 euros per account holder.